The new developer who wants to avoid the hassle and complexity in a short time, which framework he should use that is discussed here.

 |Used by||Google, Wix||Facebook, Uber||Alibaba, Gitlab|

-A Brief History of Angular vs React vs Vue Framework
+A Brief History of Angular, React, and Vue JS

-- React: It was initially released in 2013 by Facebook.
+It was initially released in 2013 by Facebook.
 Besides, Facebook, it is used by Instagram and WhatsApp.
-The currently available version is 16.X, which was released in November 2018.
+The currently available version is 16.X, which was released on November 2018.

 The size of the libraries is an important feature to consider as sometimes runtime depends on the size of the files.

 Although the differences among these files are significant in terms of size, it's still small rather than average web page size that is usually more than two MB.